| Report Writer Reference

 Reports printed to screen will display the error on the screen

+when printed.
 The @RUNPLAN command works in loops.

 To run a plan on every debtor: